Net Zero Precincts: an interdisciplinary approach to decarbonising cities

 Through our demonstration project, we’ll experiment, learn and test what works at a precinct scale.

-The project brings together two key areas of scholarship for the first time — transition management and design anthropology — to pioneer a new approach to transitioning cities to net zero.
+The project brings together two key areas of scholarship for the first time – transition management and design anthropology – to develop a new approach to transitioning cities to net zero.
 We’ll test our approach in an action-oriented case study using the Monash Clayton campus and Monash Technology Precinct.
-We’ll do this through three Living Lab experiments in energy systems, mobility and buildings.
+We’ll do this through a portfolio of Living Lab experiments in energy, mobility, buildings, local governance and data.
 Our aim is to validate an approach for net zero transitions that can deliver for the real-life experiences of the precinct community and its businesses, government, knowledge institutes and civil society.
 It can also provide significant benefits to industry seeking to enhance community engagement for accelerating urban transitions.

 Net Zero Precincts is part of Monash’s Net Zero Initiative – a $135m program that is transforming Monash University’s four Australian campuses to become net zero in terms of carbon emissions by 2030.
 It includes a range of measures including energy efficiency upgrades, high-performing building facades, campus electrification, a 100% renewable electricity microgrid and 1 MWh of battery storage.